-We have applied to have our common stock listed on The Nasdaq Global Select Market under the symbol "APRE."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "APRE."

 Authorized but unissued shares

 The authorized but unissued shares of common stock and preferred stock are available for future issuance without stockholder approval, subject to any limitations imposed by the listing requirements of The Nasdaq Global Select Market.
 These additional shares may be used for a variety of corporate finance transactions, acquisitions and employee benefit plans.
 The existence of authorized but unissued and unreserved common stock and preferred stock could make it more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.